 This article may contain compensated links.
 Please read disclaimer for more info.

 Where is Paris, France?
 Where is Paris located in the world?
-As you can see in the map below, Paris is located in northern France, along the Seine River’s shores.
+As you can see in the map below, Paris is located in northern France, bisected by the Seine River.

 The city of Paris is the capital of France (the French Republic).
 France is divided into 13 regions, and Paris is also the capital of the French region of Ile de France.